 Bluetooth Tag Settings

 The Enlighted tags broadcast Bluetooth Low Energy (BLE) beacon messages to Enlighted sensors that forward the messages to Manage.
-The Where application uses the data from Manage to track tags as they move through the building.
+The third-party BlueGPS application from Synapses uses data from Manage to track tags as they move through the building.
 The real-time and historic location data can be used to find assets in real-time, provide space utilization analytics, or notify a specific user when certain event conditions are met.
-Where’s powerful event monitoring features detect conditions configured in the application and trigger events.
+The event monitoring features detect conditions configured in the application and trigger events.
 The tags generate events that are sent to the sensors, which then forward the messages to Manage.
 The tags send the following types of tag event messages:

 - Tag button events when the button is activated on the physical tag